-- When running programs on NVIDIA GPUs, the program looks for and dynamically loads the CUDA libraries.
-When running programs on AMD GPUs, the program looks for and dynamically loads the AMD OpenCL libraries.
-If the libraries are not available, or if they are in a different directory than they were when the program was compiled, you may need to append the appropriate library directory to your LD_LIBRARY_PATH environment variable on Linux or to the PATH environment variable on Windows. - On Linux, if you have no server running on your NVIDIA GPU, when your program reaches its first accelerator region, there may be a 0.5 to 1.5 second pause to warm up the GPU from a power-off audience.
-You can avoid this delay by running the pgcudainit program in the background, which keeps the GPU powered on.
+When running programs on NVIDIA GPUs, the program looks for and dynamically loads the CUDA libraries.
+If the libraries are not available, or if they are in a different directory than they were when the program was compiled, you may need to append

-- If you compile a program for a particular accelerator type, then run the program on a system without that accelerator, or on a system where the target libraries are not in a directory where the runtime library can find them, the program may fail at runtime with an error message. - If you set the environment variable PGI_ACC_NOTIFY to a nonzero integer value, the runtime library prints a line to standard error every time it launches a kernel on the accelerator.
+- the appropriate library directory to your LD_LIBRARY_PATH environment variable on Linux or to the PATH environment variable on Windows. - ▶ On Linux, if you have no server running on your NVIDIA GPU, when your program reaches its first accelerator region, there may be a 0.5 to 1.5 second pause to warm up the GPU from a power-off audience.
+You can avoid this delay by running the pgcudainit program in the background, which keeps the GPU powered on. - ▶ If you compile a program for a particular accelerator type, then run the program on a system without that accelerator, or on a system where the target libraries are not in a directory where the runtime library can find them, the program may fail at runtime with an error message. - ▶ If you set the environment variable PGI_ACC_NOTIFY to a nonzero integer value, the runtime library prints a line to standard error every time it launches a kernel on the accelerator.